kircherlab/cfDNA-UniFlow/README.md

 curl -L -o resources/testsample/testsample_hg19_1x_chr20-22.bam https://kircherlab.bihealth.org/download/cfDNA-testSample/testsample_hg19_1x_chr20-22.bam
 ```

+Alternatively, you can download the files manually from [Zenodo](10.5281/zenodo.13768204) and place them in the `resources/testsample/` directory.

 #### Step 2: Check config files

-There are three files that are used in this example:
+There are five files that are used in this example:

 - config/test-config.yaml
+- config/test-config_fastq.yaml
 - config/test-samples.tsv
+- config/test-samples_fastq.tsv
 - config/test-regions.tsv

 **Note**: These files are configured for a quick integration test and shouldn't be edited.